The Adventuress is a blog for women with adventurous spirits.

 |$6495.00 - Available|

 Not included: airfare to Kilimanjaro Airport, AGC guide gratuities, alcoholic beverages, evacuation/travel insurance, and items of a personal nature

 Note: For this trip, evacuation/rescue insurance is mandatory and is often referred to as Post Departure Benefits.
 If you purchase regular travel/trip cancellation insurance, this is automatically included.
 You can also purchase the Post Departure Benefits through TravelEx as a stand-alone.
 To determine the cost for just the Post Departure Benefits package, put $1.00 in the blank for trip cost.

 This adventure is suitable for women who are in excellent physical condition.
 Prior hiking experience, a flexible and inquisitive attitude, and an adventurous spirit are all important.
 Please read the itinerary carefully.
 High altitude and mountaineering experience are not required.

-Climbing Mt Kilimanjaro involves a steady and at times steep ascent over a period of 5 days on good trails.
+Climbing Mount Kilimanjaro involves a steady and at times steep ascent over a period of 5 days on good trails.
 When not hiking we can relax at camps that have been set up by our porters.
-The final ascent is a tough day, with 4000 feet elevation gain followed by a 10,000 foot descent on trails that are rocky.
+The final ascent is a tough day, with 4000 foot elevation gain followed by a 10,000 foot descent on trails that are rocky.
 We start before midnight and the pace is slow but steady.
 In contrast the safari is quite sedentary with almost all the time spent in vehicles.
 It's a totally amazing experience.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.